 Traffic Objective T.3 Reduce pollution caused by traffic to contribute to the delivery of the Council's Air Quality Action Plan Traffic Objective T.4 Enhance safe walking and cycling routes within the Plan area.

 10.15 Traffic Policies and Community Aspirations

 Policy G.A1 Pedestrian Safety

-New development should seek to respond to opportunities to provide new and improved safe and convenient pedestrian routes through the Plan area.
+New development should maximise opportunities to provide new and improved safe and convenient pedestrian routes through the Plan area.

 Policy G.A2 Cycle Links